spewspews/ConcurrentC/Readme.md

 This the concurrent C extension to KenC.
-Some changes are necessary to libthread for entry points to work correctly.
-This readme will be updated soon.
+Some changes are necessary to libthread for entry points to work correctly which is why that is included in this repository.
+For more information read the [documentation](sys/doc/ccc.pdf) (currently being written).